monte-kotte/js-mongo-pet-app/README.md

   # Download and start the MongoDB container in detached mode.
   docker-compose up -d

-  # Check Running Containers.
-  # You should see your MongoDB container (`pet-app-mongo`) in the output.
-  docker ps

-  # Stop the MongoDB container and clean up the resources.
+# Stop the MongoDB containers and clean up resources. -v flag will remove volumes associated with the containers.
-  docker-compose down
+  docker-compose down -v
 ```

 ## Set Up MongoDB Locally Using `.env`